chiumax/PHS-client-project/README.md

 Client wanted a method to quickly record information about children on a needs improvement list for graduation.

 ## Setup Environment :tent:
+1. Go to [Google Cloud Platform](https://console.cloud.google.com/) and create a project.
+2. Add google drive api and google sheets api to your new project.
+3. Under Credentials create a ClientID and an API Key.
+4. When creating credentials use localhost:3000 as the verified domain
+5. In your project you also need to fine your developerKey and appID which is under settings.
+6. Clone this repository
+7. Go to credentials and replace the clientID, apiKey, appId, developerKey with your current ones.
+8. run `npm install` in the root directory of the project
+9. run `npm start`

 ## Final Product Screenshots :camera:

 ## Code Style :art: